 In September 2021 the Company was awarded the Gronne Bjerg exploration license (MEL 2021-560) in Greenland.
 The license area hosts significant volumes of anorthosite.
 It is located on open tidewater and close to the Greenland capital of Nuuk.
 Initial exploration and evaluation work was conducted in Q1 2023, which demonstrated the potential for Gronne Bjerg to host a large high quality anorthosite body (see NR2023-02).
-Given these positive results the Company plans to continue exploration and testwork on this project in 2023 with further surface sampling and the collection of up to 10 tonnes of bulk material for continuing aluminum and CO2 free cement testwork.
+Given these positive results the Company carried out bulk sampling on the project in 2023 collecting over four tonnes of anorthosite for advancing green aluminum and CO_2 free cement testwork.